Alternative treatment of relativistic effects in linear augmented plane wave (LAPW) method: application to Ac, Th, ThO2 and UO2: Method

 In atomic units the SO coupling constant $\zeta(l)$, defined by the radial function $P_l(r)$, can be found as

 where $V(r)$ is the radial dependence of the Coulomb potential.
 The corresponding SO operator is

 with energy splitting

 As $P_l$ we consider either $P_{\ell}^{av}$ (the avD basis) or $P_{l}^{KH}$ (the KH basis).
-Comparing $\triangle_{SO}(l)$, Eq.\ (\ref{so1C}), with the actual splitting $\triangle E(l)$ of energy components in relativistic atom, we can conclude which basis set (avD or KH) gives a better description of the SO splitting.
+Comparing $\triangle_{SO}(l)$, Eq.\ (\ref{so1C}), with the actual energy splitting $\triangle E(l)$, obtained by solving the Dirac atomic eigenproblem directly, we can conclude which basis set (avD or KH) gives a better description of the SO splitting.
 For the KH-basis, during the self-consistent procedure all core electron shells were obtained according to the fully relativistic Dirac approach whereas all valence electron shells according to the KH-equations \cite{KH,MPK}, as is done in LAPW calculations.
 The calculated values of the SO coupling for $6d$ states are listed in Table \ref{tab4}, for $5f$ states in Table \ref{tab5} and for $6p$ states in Table \ref{tab3}.
-Since for the avD-basis set we calculate individual Dirac radial components, we also quote the individual SO couplings $\zeta(l)$ for them, i.e. for $d_{3/2}$, $d_{5/2}$ states in Table \ref{tab4}, for $f_{5/2}$, $f_{7/2}$ in Table \ref{tab5} and for $p_{1/2}$, $p_{3/2}$ states in Table \ref{tab3}.
+Since for the avD-basis set we calculate individual Dirac radial components, we also quote the individual SO couplings $\zeta(l)$ for them, i.e. for $d_{3/2}$, $d_{5/2}$ states in Table \ref{tab4}, for $f_{5/2}$, $f_{7/2}$ in Table \ref{tab5} and for $p_{1/2}$, $p_{3/2}$ states in Table~\ref{tab3}.